Explore Georgia Tours

 A proper Georgian bath experience follows time-honored traditions:

 1. Arrival & Changing: You'll be shown to your private room or the communal area.
-Remove all clothing (bathing is done nude in private rooms; modest swimwear acceptable in some communal areas).
+Remove all clothing (bathing is done nude in private rooms, though some communal areas accept modest swimwear).
 Shower to rinse off before entering the sulfur pool.

 2. Sulfur Soak (20-30 minutes): Immerse yourself in the warm, mineral-rich water.
 The temperature is hot but comfortable.
-Allow your muscles to release tension as the sulfur works its therapeutic magic.
+Let your muscles release tension while the sulfur does its work.
 Georgians believe the waters cure everything from skin ailments to broken hearts.

 3. Kisi Scrub (Optional but Recommended): The traditional kisi (rough mitt) scrub removes dead skin cells and stimulates circulation.
 In bath houses, attendants (mekise) perform vigorous full-body scrubs that leave skin remarkably soft.
 This service costs extra (30-80 GEL) but is considered essential to the full experience.